 Prior to admissions all required forms are to be completed and submitted:

-- Registration Form (including Immunization Records)
+- Registration Form (including Immunisation Records)

 - Emergency Card

 - For Children whose health might demand more than usual care from staff, admission will be based upon mutual recognition of the needs and capabilities of the child and staff.
-Centre Policies regarding enrollment will be followed
+Centre Policies regarding enrolment will be followed

 - Parents of all children in the Centre must receive and read a copy of the Health Policies